Saturday, October 22, 2011

 1962: Cliff Richard was on The Ed Sullivan Show.

 1965: The Beatles started over on the song "Norwegian Wood" and finished recording in three takes.
-They also began working on another song by John Lennon--"Nowhere Man".
+They also recorded another song by John Lennon--"Nowhere Man" in two takes.

 1965: The Dave Clark Five and the Kingsmen performed on Shindig!

-1965: Bill Black, the great bass player who played on many of Elvis Presley's early hits, died in Memphis at the age of 39 during his third operation to remove a brain tumor.
+1965: Bill Black, the great bass player who played on many of Elvis Presley's early hits, died in Memphis, Tennessee at the age of 39 during his third operation to remove a brain tumor.

-1966: The Who were on the popular British television show Ready Steady Go!
+1966: The Who were on the popular British television show Ready Steady Go!, along with Lee Dorsey and Georgie Fame.

 1967: Spanky & Our Gang moved from 88 to 50 with "Lazy Day".